Khwaja Yusuf Jan: Career

 Jan was made the secretary of the union.
-From 1901 to 1905 he was the vice chairman of Dhaka Municipality and from 1905 to 1916 he served as the chairman of Dhaka Municipality.
+From 1901 to 1905 he was the vice chairman of Dhaka Municipality, and he served as the chairman of Dhaka Municipality between 1905 and 1916.
 On 16 October 1910, he presided over the meeting of the Muslim League in Bengal.
-He supported the partition of Bengal.
+Jan supported the partition of Bengal.
 In 1913, a market in Naya Bazar was named after him.
 He was the chairman of the district board from 1921 to 1923.
 He served in the East Bengal Legislative assembly from 1907.
 He served as the Honorary magistrate of Dhaka for 28 years.
-He was the secretary of Lady Duffrein Hospital, Dhaka.
+Jan was the secretary of Lady Duffrein Hospital, Dhaka.

 Personal life and death

 Jan was married to Nurjahan Khanam and they had a son, Khwaja Muhammad Afzal.

 Jan died on 8 November 1923 in Dhaka.